ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/checkpoint.md

 3. **Test Each Server:**
    - Verify each server starts independently with Inspector
    - Test key tools from each server
-   - Confirm all servers work together in Claude Desktop
+   - Confirm all servers work together in Cursor IDE

 4. **Document:**
    - Configuration file location